 This was the primary reason humans began seeking them as companions.
 Consider the Great Plague of London in the 1600’s.
-This was spread by fleas living on rats, and subsequently the numbers of the infected rose and fell with the introduction and reduction, respectively, of the common house cat.
+This was spread by fleas living on rats.
+Subsequently, the numbers of the infected rose and fell with the introduction and reduction, respectively, of the common house cat.
 These cats didn’t just lay around sleeping, they literally saved humanity!
-But that’s just our opinion.

-Recently, research scientists have reported on testing that focused on the number of cortical neurons (these are the neurons associated with thought, planning and complex behaviors) in cat and dog brains.
-These are the nerve cells that send information to and from your brain to the rest of your body.
+Recently, research scientists have reported on testing that focused on cats and dogs brains.
+It was the number of cortical neurons found in each.
+These are the neurons associated with thought, planning and complex behaviors.
+The nerve cells send information to and from your brain to the rest of your body.

-Admittedly so, this is probably 99% food driven, but we have to question this…is it shrewder to have trained US to do their bidding for them?
+Admittedly so, this is probably 99% food driven, but we have to question this…is it more shrewd to have trained US to do their bidding for them?
 Work smarter, not harder?
 They do care enough to thank us by bringing gifts using their wits.
-If you’re a cat owner, you know the type of “gifts” we’re referring too =)
+If you’re a cat owner, you know the type of “gifts” we’re referring too.

-Whichever study may have more accurate or proven “facts”, it is comparing apples to oranges in our honest opinion.
+Whichever study may have more accurate or proven “facts”, it is comparing apples to oranges in our opinion.
 Regardless of which side you pre-fur, we love them all and are just grateful to have our furry, 4-legged companions in our lives…Canine or Feline!